Kurt Gödel: Princeton, Einstein, U.S. citizenship

-On 5 December 1947, Einstein and Morgenstern accompanied Gödel to his U.S. citizenship exam, where they acted as witnesses.
+On December 5, 1947, Einstein and Morgenstern accompanied Gödel to his U.S. citizenship exam, where they acted as witnesses.
 Gödel had confided in them that he had discovered an inconsistency in the U.S. Constitution that could allow the U.S. to become a dictatorship; this has since been dubbed Gödel's Loophole.
 Einstein and Morgenstern were concerned that their friend's unpredictable behavior might jeopardize his application.
 The judge turned out to be Phillip Forman, who knew Einstein and had administered the oath at Einstein's own citizenship hearing.
 Everything went smoothly until Forman happened to ask Gödel if he thought a dictatorship like the Nazi regime could happen in the U.S. Gödel then started to explain his discovery to Forman.
 Forman understood what was going on, cut Gödel off, and moved the hearing on to other questions and a routine conclusion.

 Gödel became a permanent member of the Institute for Advanced Study at Princeton in 1946.
-Around this time he stopped publishing, though he continued to work.
 He became a full professor at the Institute in 1953 and an emeritus professor in 1976.

 During his time at the institute, Gödel's interests turned to philosophy and physics.
 In 1949, he demonstrated the existence of solutions involving closed timelike curves, to Einstein's field equations in general relativity.
 He is said to have given this elaboration to Einstein as a present for his 70th birthday.
 His "rotating universes" would allow time travel to the past and caused Einstein to have doubts about his own theory.
 His solutions are known as the Gödel metric (an exact solution of the Einstein field equation).

 Gödel studied and admired the work of Gottfried Leibniz, but came to believe that a hostile conspiracy had caused some of Leibniz's work to be suppressed.
 To a lesser extent he studied Kant and Edmund Husserl.
 In the early 1970s, Gödel circulated among his friends an elaboration of Leibniz's version of Anselm of Canterbury's ontological argument for God's existence.
 This is now known as Gödel's ontological proof.

 Awards and honours

 Gödel was awarded (with Julian Schwinger) the first Albert Einstein Award in 1951 and the National Medal of Science in 1974.
 Gödel was elected a resident member of the American Philosophical Society in 1961 and a Foreign Member of the Royal Society (ForMemRS) in 1968.
-He was a Plenary Speaker at the ICM in 1950 in Cambridge, Massachusetts.
+He was a Plenary Speaker at the International Congress of Mathematicians in 1950 in Cambridge, Massachusetts.